-The carrying amounts of our cash and cash equivalents, short-term investments, accounts receivable, accounts payable and accrued expenses are considered to be representative of their respective fair values due to their short-term nature and, in the case of short-term investments, their market interest rates.
+The carrying amounts of our cash and cash equivalents, investments in marketable securities, accounts receivable, accounts payable and accrued expenses are considered to be representative of their respective fair values due to their short-term nature and, in the case of short-term investments, their market interest rates.
 Likewise, the carrying amounts of our long-term debts are considered to be representative of their fair value due to their market interest rates.
-Our short-term investments in commercial paper and certificates of deposit of \$43.1 million at March 31, 2010 are recorded at quoted prices.
+Cash that we do not expect to need to fund our short-term liquidity requirements is invested in U.S. Treasury notes and bonds, U.S. federal and state agency-backed certificates and corporate debt securities that are rated at least A quality or equivalent.
+Our investments in marketable securities of \$98.2 million at September 30, 2010, which include marketable securities classified on our balance sheet as cash equivalents, are recorded at fair value using quoted market prices.